Klik her for dansk

 “We produce everything together, and we’re learning how to do everything together,” explains Marie.
 “When we started, none of us had done radio before, so it was completely new for us, but we’ve learned a lot – and now we know how to produce a program.”

-While most of The Bridge Radio’s podcasts cover political and cultural issues all over the city of Copenhagen, Marie and Dejene are now moving part of the production to Trampoline House, where they have found 7 people from the asylum centers who want to make radio as part of their internship contract with the house.
+While most of The Bridge Radio’s podcasts cover political and cultural issues all over the city of Copenhagen, Marie and Dejene are now moving part of the production to Trampoline House, where they have found 7 people from the asylum centers who want to make radio.

 “The purpose of making radio in Trampoline House is to make a platform where they can raise their voices and be a part of the radio group,” says Dejene.
 “There is no specific requirement, people just need to be interested, then they can come and learn something together, especially asylum seekers who are just sitting in a camp – if they can tell us some stories, then we can learn from them and they can learn from us – that is the main purpose.”